coneoproject/SLOPE/README.md

 SLOPE
 =====

-SLOPE, or PILOOP 2, is run-time system and code generator for fusing and tiling loops with indirect memory accesses
+SLOPE is a run-time system for fusing and tiling sequences of loops with indirect memory accesses (e.g., A[B[i]]).
+It also provides a python interface to ease the integration of the library with scientific codes based on python and run-time code generation.